 Employment Agreement.
-Effective January 18, 2016, Mr. Happe entered into an employment agreement with the Company which provided a compensation package that included a base salary of \$550,000, a signing bonus of \$330,000 that was paid within 30 days of commencing employment, stock grant on his start date of 10,000 shares with 1/3 vesting each year over three years, stock option grant on his start date of 10,000 shares with 1/3 vesting each year over three years, and participation in annual and long term incentive compensation plans.
+Effective January 18, 2016, Mr. Happe entered into an employment agreement with the Company which provided a compensation package that included a base salary of \$550,000, a signing bonus of \$330,000 that was paid within 30 days of commencing employment, stock grant on his start date of 10,000 shares with 1/3 vesting each year over three years, and participation in annual and long term incentive compensation plans.
 During his first year, his annual incentive bonus was targeted at 100% of base salary paid in Fiscal 2016 with a maximum of 200%.
 His long term incentive bonus was targeted at 100% of base salary paid in Fiscal 2016 and a maximum of 150%.
 He was also eligible for other benefits normally afforded to other executives.